SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/regress.md

 ===

+We can see that areas with negative and positive residuals are not randomly distributed.
-Polygons close to each other tend to have similar residuals: there is autocorrelation.
+They tend to cluster together in space: there is autocorrelation.
 It is tempting to ask for a semivariogram plot of the residuals, but that requires a precise definition of the distance between polygons.
 A favored alternative for quantifying autoregression in non-point